NicolasMassart/pantheon/docs/Alethio/Lite-Network-Monitor.md

     cd ethstats-network-server/docker/lite-mode/memory-persistence
     ```

-1. You have to modify the `docker-compose.yml` file to match you pantheon network:
+1. Update the `docker-compose.yml` file to your Pantheon [network ID](../Configuring-Pantheon/NetworkID-And-ChainID.md):

-    As default is set to use **mainnet** with id 1, you have to change to the developement
-    network values that you will use in the next step by setting Pantheon network to `dev`.

-    Change the `docker-compose.yml` with the following values :
     ```yaml
      - NETWORK_ID=2018
      - NETWORK_NAME=mynetwork
     ```

+    In this example we are using the `dev` Pantheon network with a network ID of `2018`.

 1. Start the server using Docker compose: